TheMrXandr/JourneyONS/wiki.md

 While Journey is always best played in person it was designed with distance in mind, and playing with friends accross the world is quite common now.

-Each Travelers should have a few hours of free time, a way to roll a 10 sided die, and a way to communicate with the rest of the group.
-If you're planing on using any modules outside the core system having a character sheet is also helpful for tracking any additional mechanics of the game.
+Each Traveler should have a few hours of free time, a way to roll a 10 sided die, and a way to communicate with the rest of the group.
+Having a piece of paper and a pencil to keep track of mechanics is helpful too. *Character Sheets coming soon.*

 ## How do I play?
-You can find the basic rules here: [Journey Core Systems](core/content.md)

-## But what about combat?
-Combat in the Core of Journey is very minimal, though if you want something more in depth take a look at the [Advanced Combat Module](modules/combat.md)

-In Journey Core, combat works like this: on a success your opponent is incapacitated and on a failure you are incapacitated.
-It's that simple.

-If all Travelers are incompacitated the Guide will determine whether or not that means death based on the nature of the conflict.

-## Is that it?

-Yes, and no. This is everything you need to get started playing with your friends.
-However, there are more modules available to add more exciting mechanics to the gameplay.
-You want more in depth combat?
-Use the Advanced Combat Module.
-Want to add items?
-Check out our Inventory Management Module.
-Want to give your character Stats that can bend fate and add bonuses to your rolls?
-Utilize our Character Stats Module.
-Want to give your character special abilities that can further define who they are?
-Check out our Special Abilities Module!

-Many systems are available in this book and more will be added over time on our website and your group can use as many or as few as you like to create the gaming experience that's most fun for you and your friends.
+Getting started with a bare bones simple game of journey only requires the [Basics](wiki/basics/index.md)

+However, if you want to play the a more involved game of Journey then you'll need the [Advanced](wiki/advanced.md) rules.

 ## What now?